Corporate Governance Policy

-- Executives and employees are to comply with Nok Air’s Code of Conduct which is considered important and has to strictly comply with for the purpose of reliability and confidence by all stakeholders.
-The information in the Code of Conduct will be communicated to all employees for their understanding.
+- Executives and employees are to comply with the Company’s Code of Conduct which is considered important and requires the strict compliance to gain reliability and confidence from all stakeholders.
+The information in the Code of Conduct will be communicated to all employees for their understanding and compliance.

-- Company directors and executives are to inform the Company of their relationship or any connected transaction in any business which may cause a conflict of interest.
+- Company directors and executives are to inform the Company of their relationship or any connected transactions in any business which may cause a conflict of interest.

-- A connected transaction will be submitted to the Audit Committee for its opinion before the matter is proposed to the Board of Directors for approval based on the principle of good corporate governance.
-The Company will oversee the compliance with rules and regulations of the SET and the Office of Securities and Exchange Commission (SEC).
+- A connected transaction will be submitted to the Audit Committee for consideration before being proposed for the Board of Directors’ approval based on the corporate governance code.
+The Company will oversee to ensure the compliance with rules and regulations of the Stock Exchange of Thailand (SET) and the Securities and Exchange Commission (SEC).

-The Board of Directors obliges directors and executives to disclose information about their own and related individuals’ interests in order to enable the Board to consider Company’s transactions that may have a conflict of interests and perform decision-making to ensure interest of the Company as a whole.
-The directors and executives who have interest in a transaction with the Company will not be involved in decision-making about the transaction.
+The Board of Directors obliges directors and executives to disclose information about their own and related individuals’ interests in order to enable the Board to consider Company’s transactions that may have a conflict of interest and to perform decision-making to ensure interest of the Company as a whole.
+The directors and executives who have interest in a transaction with the Company will not be involved in decision-making on such transaction.
 The Company’s policy for preventing a conflict of interest is provided as follows:

-The Board has formulated a policy for prevention of conflict of interest on the principle that any business decision is to be executed on the basis of the best interest of the Company only and any action that could lead to a conflict of interest shall be avoided at all costs where those relating to the matter or having an interest in the matter under the review must notify the Company of his relationship or interest in the transaction and will not be involved in a decision-making process, nor shall they be authorized to approve the transaction.
+The Board defined a policy of conflict of interest prevention on the principle that any business decision shall be executed for the best interest of the Company only and any action that could lead to a conflict of interest shall be avoided at all costs.
+Any person relating to or having an interest in the matter under the review must notify the Company of the relationship or interest in such transaction and will not be involved in a decision-making process, nor shall they be authorized to approve the transaction.

 In addition, directors and executives are to submit a meeting agenda expected to cause a conflict of interest between the Company and any major shareholder to the Audit Committee in advance.
 If the Audit Committee finds the transaction as either of the following:

-- A conflict of interest - The Audit Committee is to inform the Board of Directors issues of possible conflict of interest and the director’s name who could have a conflict of interest for the Board and the director to strictly comply with Section 80 of the Public Limited Company Act.
+- A conflict of interest - The Audit Committee is to inform the Board of Directors about the issues of possible conflict of interest and the director’s name who could have a conflict of interest so that the Board and the director shall strictly comply with Section 80 of the Public Limited Company Act.

-In addition, if an executive or a company director is of the view that a transaction is clearly qualified as either a connected transaction or a transaction with a conflict of interest and he intends to comply with the Notification of the SET Re: Disclosure of information and action of listed companies relating to connected transactions, B.E.
+In addition, if any company director or executive views any transaction clearly qualified as either a connected transaction or a transaction with a conflict of interest and he/ she intends to comply with the Notification of the SET Re: Disclosure of information and action of listed companies relating to connected transactions, B.E.
 2546 (2003) and/or Section 80 of the Public Limited Company Act Re: Abstention of directors with direct or indirect interest, he/she may submit the agenda directly to the Board of Directors without first seeking the Audit Committee’s opinion.